Chart Color Schemes

 Newtown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 30 projects that could impact the region.
-Notable initiatives include Marshall Street Social Housing Renewal, Latrobe Boulevard Riverside Development, and The Mill Newtown project.
-The following list details those expected to have the most influence.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects likely to impact the area.
+Notable ones include Marshall Street Social Housing Renewal, Latrobe Boulevard Riverside Development, The Mill Newtown.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.